 specific player at another position.
 In 2015, Rob Gronkowski is now that tight end, but maybe the drop off to Jimmy Graham, or Travis Kelce, or Greg Olson, will not be that big by the end of the year.
 Maybe the drop to the #2 tight end is still enough to make him worth saving part of your budget on instead of buying Gronk.

 Second, do not get into a competitive bidding war with another manager.
 We all have members of our league that get our competitive juices flowing more than others do.
 The tendency is to take the short-term win, by buying a player we know they want, even if it costs a little more than we wanted to spend.
 Avoid this at all costs.
 We will talk next about how to try to make these players pay more than they should for players, but this should be handled in a cool and calculated way.
 You need to have a budget for each position, and while this may alter slightly if some positions sell higher than expected, within each position you are going to be able to determine what the right range of value for players should be.
 I am an advocate to bid your budget amount plus one, for significant players.
 You should have a price in mind for each player, and only bid that amount, and then one bid more, depending on when it occurs and how much money you have (See Tip 6).
 In the first half of the auction, I would probably stick to my budget except for my top one or two players.
 The benefit of the auction draft is that everyone has the same amount of money, and at some point, if you wait long enough, the deals will come.

 the bid when necessary.
 In the same way

-you nominate players you may not actually want to drain other owner’s
+you nominate players you may not actually want to drain other fantasy manager’s

-resources, you also need to compete with other owners over players you may not want
+resources, you also need to compete with other managers over players you may not want

 in order to keep prices honest.
 Again, you never want to bid more than you